In-Person Summer Camps:

 Basic Python scientific packages for biomedical image and video processing and visualization will be introduced and explored during this module.
 Students will use videos that they collected during the fly behavior module for practice.
 Students will also learn how to utilize cutting edge software developed by the Cai lab.

-Students will utilize AI software to analyze their fly behavior recordings.
+Students will utilize AI software to annotate their fly behavior recordings.
 They will also learn how to quantify their results.

 We’ll visit the North Campus Research Complex (NCRC), home to the Cai lab, for an in-depth tour of our lab’s facilities, including the microscopy suite designed and built specifically for our lab.
 Students will also have the opportunity to learn about some of the institutes housed in NCRC.

-Fly behavioral analysis centers around the use of video and machine learning to quantify the posture and interactions of freely moving fruit flies, turning raw motion into objective quantification of behaviors (courtship, chasing, moonwalking, etc.).
-We use SLEAP (an open-source, deep-learning system for multi-animal pose estimation and tracking) to label keypoints, train AI models, run inference, and interactively perform error corrections.
-The pose trajectories we output from SLEAP are then used later on for downstream behavior quantification.
+Fly behavioral analysis centers around the use of video and machine learning to quantify the posture and interactions of freely moving fruit flies, turning raw motion into objective quantification of behaviors (walking, chasing, etc.).
+Students will label keypoints, train AI models, and run inference.
+The output pose trajectories are then used for locomotion quantification and behavior classification.

-We will work with publicly available single-cell RNA sequencing datasets, such as the Fly Cell Atlas, to form hypotheses about the critical neuronal subtypes with unique molecular markers.
-Using a Python-based environment, students will be exposed to state-of-the-art data science pipelines involving import, pre-processing, statistical tests, and visualization of rich-feature, high-dimensional datasets.
+Students will work with publicly available single-cell RNA sequencing datasets to classify neuronal subtypes with unique molecular markers.
+Using a Python-based environment, students will be exposed to state-of-the-art data science pipelines involving import, pre-processing, statistical tests, and visualization of feature-rich, high-dimensional datasets.